Creative Europe Programme - Performance - European Commission

 • Regarding interventions with a likely but not yet clear impact on gender equality (score 0*), the total yearly contribution to gender is the difference between the programme’s budget as indicated in the relevant annual work programme and the yearly contribution to gender based on beneficiary organisations’ applications for funding for projects with gender-related topics.

-• Final data will be available upon completion of projects (normally 2 to 3 years after the start).
+• Final data will be available upon the completion of projects (normally 2 to 3 years after the start).

 Digital